 Not only for the clients, printing your photos is also useful for you.
 Saturation, white balance, and contrast can look significantly different in digital and printed photos.
 Seeing your work in print can help you improve your editing skills, as you know what to adjust.

-If you’re looking for a high-quality print for your work, Photojaanic offers a Plus Plan service designed for professional photographers, where you can get premium, handcrafted products with your own branding.
+If you’re looking for a high-quality print for your work, Photojaanic offers a Pro Plan service designed for professional photographers, where you can get premium, handcrafted products with your own branding.
 Check out the Photojaanic website for more info.

 Do you have other tips for pre-wedding photography?
 Let us know in the comments below!